regymm/PYNQSDR/Design.md

 #### Future plan

+Boards version 1.1 have been made and manually assembled using 1.0's material.
+It works fine, so another batch of 5 will be made in late Feb.
+2022.

+...

+Boards version 1.0 suffered BGA soldering problems because they have been re-flowed during STM assembly.

+...

 Since I'm confident unmodified PYNQ-Z1 can make it, board version 1.0 will be designed and sent to fabrication and SMT assembly before Dec 31, 2021.
 5 boards are to be made.